-Berkeley, where he and his students investigate robotics, art, and
+He and his students investigate robotics, automation, art, and

 from the University of Pennsylvania (1984) and MS and PhD degrees from

 Carnegie Mellon University (1990).
 He joined the UC Berkeley faculty

 in 1995 where he is Professor of Industrial Engineering and Operations

 Engineering/Computer Science (EECS), Art Practice, the School of